Amsterdam

 The Jordaan is a neighbourhood of the city centre of Amsterdam, west of Prinsengracht canal.
 Originally a working-class neighbourhood, the Jordaan has become one of the most expensive, upscale and desirable locations in the country.
 It is home to gorgeous historical residential buildings with cute hofjes (inner courtyards), numerous modern art galleries, speciality shops, cafes and restaurants.
 Rembrandt spent the last years of his life in the Jordaan, on the Rozengracht canal.
 The Anne Frank House is located on the edge of the Jordaan, on the Prinsengracht canal.
 Many houses in the Jordaan have a stone tablet on their facade, displaying the profession or family sign of the inhabitants, such as scissors for tailors and a piglet for butchers.
 See how many you can spot!

 In the historical heart of Amsterdam, rough diamonds are transformed into dazzling jewels every day.
-Book a free 1-hour tour and delve into the exciting world of diamond cutting at Gassan Diamonds, where four centuries of craftsmanship and tradition are brought to life.
+Book a free 1-hour tour and delve into the exciting world of diamond cutting at House of Gassan, where four centuries of craftsmanship and tradition are brought to life.

 Each year, about 340,000 visitors come to see the Royal Coster Diamonds craftsmen at work.
 Free guided tours demonstrating the process of cutting and polishing diamonds are led by Coster’s accommodating staff.
 The tours are available in more than 24 languages.